 - Using password protection on computers.
 Passwords should be changed regularly.
 Staff/contractors (incl.
 PCRS Leads) should not share passwords, and each new member of staff/contractor (incl.
-PCRS Leads) (including temporary staff/contractors should have a new password - Ensuring tapes or discs are cleaned before reuse, rather than just writing over old data - Keeping confidential personal data (in paper format) in secure locked cupboards - Ensuring live data held on computer is not used for testing or sampling purposes.
+PCRS Leads) (including temporary staff/contractors should have a new password - Keeping confidential personal data (in paper format) in secure locked cupboards - Ensuring live data held on computer is not used for testing or sampling purposes.
 If actual data must be used (as opposed to dummy data) this must be a test copy only - Ensuring that data is used for the Society's purposes only.
 The processing of personal data for any unauthorised purpose may lead to disciplinary action.